Cadmium poisoning: Treatment

 A person with cadmium poisoning should seek immediate medical attention, both for treatment and supportive care.

 For a non-chronic ingestive exposure, emetics or gastric lavage shortly after exposure can beneficially decontaminate the gastrointestinal system.
 Activated charcoal remains unproven.
 The US CDC does not recommend chelation therapy, in part because chelation may accentuate kidney damage.

 For long-term exposure, considerable evidence indicates that the traditional chelator EDTA can reduce a body's overall cadmium load.
 Co-administered antioxidants, including nephroprotective glutathione, appear to improve efficacy.
 For patients with extremely fragile kidneys, limited evidence suggests that sauna sweat may differentially excrete the metal.

 Epidemiology

 In a mass cadmium poisoning in Japan, a marked prevalence for skeletal complications has been noted for older, postmenopausal women, however, the cause of the phenomenon is not fully understood, and is under investigation.
 Cadmium poisoning in postmenopausal women may result in an increased risk for osteoporosis.
 Current research has pointed to general malnourishment, as well as poor calcium metabolism relating to the women's age.
 Studies are pointing to damage of the mitochondria of kidney cells by cadmium as a key factor of the disease.

 History

 An experiment during the early 1960s involving the spraying of cadmium over Norwich was declassified in 2005 by the UK government, as documented in a BBC News article.

+Cadmium was discovered in 1817, but was little used initially.
+In Japan in 1910, the Mitsui Mining & Smelting Company began discharging cadmium into the Jinzū River, as a byproduct of mining operations.
+Residents in the surrounding area subsequently consumed rice grown in cadmium-contaminated irrigation water.
+They experienced softening of the bones and kidney failure.
+The origin of these symptoms was not clear; possibilities raised at the time included "a regional or bacterial disease or lead poisoning".
+In 1955, cadmium was identified as the likely cause and in 1961 the source was directly linked to mining operations in the area.

+In February 2010, cadmium was found in Walmart exclusive Miley Cyrus jewelry.
+Wal-Mart continued to sell the jewelry until May, when covert testing organised by Associated Press confirmed the original results.